rtamassia/cs2951e/index.md

 - Analyze the security of a system, identifying vulnerabilities and developing attacks to exploit them
 - Improve on the results of a published research paper.
 This could be done in various ways such as:
     - Extend the scope of a paper to broaden applicability, improve performance, or incorporate recent technological advances
     - Build a proof-of-concept system prototype for a method described in a theoretical paper
-- Perform additional experiments to expand the practical evaluation of an applied paper
+    - Perform additional experiments to expand the evaluation component of an applied paper
 - Develop interactive online learning materials for a computer systems security subject
 - Conduct research on a new or insufficiently explored subject.

 Other project types may be proposed.

 ### Expected Workload